ZAMATSU-liberation/kisuke-bot/README.md

 at last im writing this because you might think what stupid repository it is. no readme no proffesionalism in work but genuinely i dont even want to do it

-and honestly its my first ever project i seriously took.. tho i completely made it to satisfy my craving to create a discord bot
+and honestly its my first ever project i  too seriously..tho i completely made it to satisfy my craving to create a discord bot

 you may see a lotta errors or misindentations in my code and its lowkuienly obvious cuz im still learning and trynna find out to make it even better!